 Riders want information about public transit and how it relates to them, but it’s often difficult to cut through the clutter of information most people regularly receive.
 Transit agencies have a greater chance of engaging with riders if promotional launch materials are unique, creative, and targeted.

 The official launch party provided a perfect opportunity to reveal RTA Ride Time.
 As Dayton RTA’s executives traveled to the venue via bus, attendees monitored their progress with two enormous screens showcasing the new real-time technology.
 Once the bus arrived, the event kicked off with a press release and interactive training sessions.
-The entire occasion was live streamed on social media and watched by 50% of Dayton RTA’s riders.
+The entire occasion was live-streamed on social media and watched by 50% of Dayton RTA’s riders.

 Keep the Momentum Going

 Important resources go into successfully launching a new solution, and it’s important to keep the momentum going to make the most of that success.
-After the official kick-off Dayton RTA placed employees in the town square and at popular bus stops so that they could speak with riders one-on-one and make themselves available to answer any questions.
+After the official kick-off, Dayton RTA placed employees in the town square and at popular bus stops so that they could speak with riders one-on-one and make themselves available to answer any questions.

 RTPI (real-time passenger information) keeps passengers informed and makes transit accessible.
 Accurate and reliable passenger information is critical to increasing mass transport ridership and can have positive economic effects on a city by reducing lost productivity and personal time.

 Jessica Olson is the Communications Manager for Greater Dayton RTA, which is a mid-sized transit system providing 9 million trips a year in Dayton, Ohio.
 Jessica oversees all internal and external communication for the agency, including social media, media relations, marketing, advertising, promotional events, customer education, and rider communication.
-She spearheaded RTA’s outreach when the agency launched its new Clever Devices real-time products in 2016, and has been a critical member of major projects such new product launches like RTA Connect On-Demand and the agency’s new, free downtown circulator known as The Flyer.
-She graduated summa cum laude for Wright State University with a bachelor’s degree in mass communications and worked for 8 years in media before joining Dayton RTA.
+She spearheaded RTA’s outreach when the agency launched its new Clever Devices real-time products in 2016.
+She has been a critical member of major projects such as new product launches like RTA Connect On-Demand and the agency’s new, free downtown circulator known as The Flyer.
+She graduated summa cum laude for Wright State University with a bachelor’s degree in mass communications and worked for eight years in media before joining Dayton RTA.